sr99622/libonvif/README.md

 &nbsp;

+---

 Download the [installer](https://github.com/sr99622/libonvif/releases/download/v3.0.10/OnvifGUI.dmg) and open it.
-Drag the OnvifGUI icon into the Applications folder and then program will be installed.
+Drag the OnvifGUI icon into the Applications folder.
+The program can then be started from the Launchpad.

 ---